Lab: Reflected XSS into HTML context with most tags and attributes blocked

 3. Open Burp's browser and use the search function in the lab.
 Send the resulting request to Burp Intruder.

 8. When the attack is finished, review the results.
-Note that all payloads caused an HTTP 400 response, except for the body payload, which caused a 200 response.
+Note that most payloads caused a 400 response, but the body payload caused a 200 response.

-9. Go back to the Positions tab in Burp Intruder and replace your search term with:
+9. Go back to Burp Intruder and replace your search term with:

 <body%20=1>

 13. When the attack is finished, review the results.
-Note that all payloads caused an HTTP 400 response, except for the onresize payload, which caused a 200 response.
+Note that most payloads caused a 400 response, but the onresize payload caused a 200 response.

 14. Go to the exploit server and paste the following code, replacing YOUR-LAB-ID with your lab ID: